ipsita68/Weather-Forecast-WEB-APP/README.md

 Weather Forecast Web App provides the following key features:

-- **Weather Information**: Fetches real-time weather data from the OpenWeatherMap API based on the user-entered city.
+1. **Real-time Weather Information**: Fetches up-to-date weather data from the OpenWeatherMap API based on the user-entered city, providing accurate weather conditions such as temperature, humidity, wind speed, and more.

-- **Location Search**: Allows users to search for weather information by entering the name of the desired city.
+2. **Location Search**: Allows users to search for weather information by entering the name of the desired city, enabling quick access to weather forecasts for various locations worldwide.

-- **Geocoding**: Utilizes the Geopy library to geocode the city name and obtain its coordinates for weather data retrieval.
+3. **Geocoding Integration**: Utilizes the Geopy library to geocode the city name and obtain its coordinates for weather data retrieval.
+This ensures precise weather information corresponding to the specified location.

-- **Timezone Display**: Displays the current local time for the entered city based on its geographical coordinates.
+4. **Timezone Display**: Displays the current local time for the entered city based on its geographical coordinates, enhancing user experience by providing relevant time information alongside weather forecasts.

+5. **Interactive Map Display**: Incorporates an interactive map feature using Folium, allowing users to visualize the location of the selected city on a map.
+This enhances spatial understanding and provides users with a comprehensive view of the city's geographical context.

-- **Error Handling**: Provides error messages for cases where the entered city is not found or if there is an issue with fetching weather data.
+6. **Error Handling Mechanism**: Provides robust error handling to manage scenarios where the entered city is not found or there are issues with fetching weather data.
+Informative error messages guide users on how to proceed effectively in such cases.

+These features collectively create a comprehensive and user-friendly weather forecasting application, empowering users to access accurate weather forecasts and geographical insights seamlessly.

 ## GUI Design